The European market potential for olive oil

 Tips:

-- Promote the various applications and nutritional properties of olive oil.
-However, avoid health and nutritional claims that are not backed by scientific evidence.
-Nevertheless, a good idea is to test your olive oil for its content of polyphenols, which are specifically connected to the health benefits of olive oil.
+• Promote the various applications and nutritional properties of olive oil.
+However, avoid health and nutritional claims not backed by scientific evidence.
+Nevertheless, a good idea is to test your olive oil for its content of polyphenols, which are specifically connected to health benefits.

-- Check the websites of European trade shows and exhibitions to discover the newest trends.
-The most important trade fair in Europe for olive oil trends and trade are SIAL, Anuga, Alimentaria, TuttoFood and BioFach.
+• Check the websites of European trade shows and exhibitions to discover the newest trends.
+The most important trade fairs in Europe for olive oil trends and trade are SIAL, Anuga, Alimentaria, TUTTOFOOD and BIOFACH.
+By visiting those events, you can also learn about trending flavours sometimes reported by the international trend companies such as Innova Market Insights.

-- Consider placing a label on your olive oil showing where the olive oil was tested and by what panel.
-This may provide a strong competitive advantage because it is not frequently done.
+• Consider placing a label on your olive oil showing where it was tested and by what panel.
+This may provide a strong competitive advantage.

 Please review our market information disclaimer.